 Do you ever feel stuck in a rut and don’t know what to do with your children?
 Sometimes going to the park or Chuck E Cheese just isn’t going to cut it.
 I’ve gathered the Complete List of Things to Do in Dallas with kids to share with you.
 There is a little bit of everything in the list from learning about aircraft to jumping the day away.
 No matter what it is, this list will help you change up your routine and try something new and fun in Dallas and surrounding areas.

 If you want to do something totally different that your kids will never forget, take them to iFly.
 We recently had a family members birthday who was turning 9 there and they had the time of their lives.
 At iFly, whoever is flying will get suited up, get a 5 minute brief then taken into the tunnel to fly.
 There is an instructor inside with them to make sure they can handle it.
 It’s something that my nieces and nephews talk to me about all the time because they loved it so much.
 It can be on the pricey side, so this might be done for a special occasion.

-Surrender to an age of bravery and honor and witness epic battles of steel and steed during our ALL-NEW SHOW.
+Surrender to an age of bravery and honor and witness epic battles of steel and steed during their ALL-NEW SHOW.
 From ringside seats, discover a feast of the eyes and appetite with more action, more fun & more excitement than ever before.